algo7/nodemailerModule/README.md

-# nodemailerModule
+# viralApp_supplementaryModules
-nodemailer module for the viral app
+Supplementary modules for the viral app